5 Things To Know About Vitamin C

 Vitamin C is a tyrosinase antagonist.
 Tyrosinase is the rate-limiting enzyme in melanogenesis, catalyzing tyrosine through DOPA and DOPAquinone.
 This ultimately creates the pigment melanin.
 By using ingredients such as vitamin C that inhibit the melanogenesis process, one can significantly improve the look of pigmentation.

 Most significant environmental damage to the skin comes on a daily basis from our exposure to the sun.
 The primary reason damage is caused by UV radiation exposure is from the creation of reactive oxygen species that, in turn, damage extracellular matrix components and affect both the structure and function of cells.
 Vitamins E, C and antioxidant enzymes help to quench these oxidants and repair the resultant damage.

 Vitamin C has the ability to neutralize many free radicals (molecules that damage skin cells), especially when compared to another antioxidant powerhouse, vitamin E. But it also has the added benefit of recycling and regenerating oxidized vitamin E, thereby effectively boosting the benefits of vitamin E.

 Not all vitamin C is created equal.
-Different formulations have better or worse absorption into the skin, or shorter or longer shelf-lives.
+Different formulas have better or worse absorption into the skin, or shorter or longer shelf-lives.
 Vitamin C stability is significantly improved when a manufacturer opts for an encapsulated, fat-soluble vitamin C such as ascorbyl tetraisopalmitate.
-It is significantly more expensive, but worth it when one considers that you can get 10 times more vitamin C into the skin cell itself, and a more stable formulation that can last upwards of 12 months.
+It allows 10 times more Vitamin C into the skin cell itself, and is a more stable formula whose effects that can last more than a year.
 The alternative, L-ascorbic acid, has a limited shelf life, is not readily absorbed and may cause irritation to sensitive skins or those prone to breaking out.